learn-co-curriculum/js-this-readme/README.md

 ```

 Here, we called `this` in the global scope, so
-the value of `this` was set to the default global object, `Window`, when the
+the value of `this` was set to the default global object, `window`, when the
 function was invoked.

 ## Function (Local) Scope